agardnerIT/killercoda_tutorials/logpusherOSS/step1.md

 1. Docker compose created the components.
 A docker network called `root_loki` was created by docker compose.
 2. The logging stack was started
-3. logpusher generated the content and sent it to "http://otel-col:4318"
+3. logpusher generated the content and sent it to the OpenTelemetry collector at: "http://0.0.0.0:4318"
 4. The OpenTelemetry collector forwarded the log line(s) to Loki
 5. Loki stored the log(s) using MinIO
 6. You used the Grafana UI to retrieve and view the log(s)